 In this lecture 51 you will learn about obligation as a myth that discourage assertive behaviour.

 In this lecture 52 you will learn about gender role myth that discourage assertive behaviour.

 In this lecture 53 you will learn about the myth of strength that discourage assertive behaviour.

-Norina has always been passionate about the human nature.
-She dedicated herself in knowing everything about the human body, psychology and its spirit.
+Norina has always been passionate about the human nature trying to know everything about the human body, psychology and its spirit.

 With her medical background, she has dedicated 12 years to neuroscience research and in the past 4 years, she used her knowledge and experience in the personal development industry.